juanpc2018/intel-vs.-amd-z790-vs.-x670e/README.md

 ASUS XG-C100F 10G SFP+ Network adapter or similar </br>
 requires PCIe v2 x4 ("2GB/s / 16Gbit/s / 2000 MB/s") = PCIe v3 x2 = PCIe v4 x1. </br>

-but cards do Not support PCIe v4 x1 only PCIe v2 maybe v3 </br>
+but cards do Not support PCIe v4 x1, Only PCIe v2 maybe v3 </br>

-IF cards support v3 x1 probably will run at 1GB/s = 1000MB/s, Not a big loss for SFP+ 10G </br>
+IF cards support v3 x1 probably will run at 1GB/s = 1000MB/s, Not a big loss for SFP+ 10G, Untested. </br>
+Maybe Bios does Not detect TB4 card if Not installed in the "recommended PCIe slot". </br>

 ### Other differences: </br>

+CPU Power connector: </br>
-X670E PG Lightning CPU Power connector is 8+4
+X670E PG Lightning is 8+4 </br>
 Z790 LiveMixer is 8+8 </br>
 B650 LiveMixer is 8+8 </br>